Season 2, Episode 10 (30 Rock)

-The untitled tenth episode of the second season of the television series 30 Rock was first broadcast in the United States on January 10, 2008, on the NBC network.
-The episode was written by show runner Robert Carlock and Donald Glover, and was directed by Richard Shepard.
+The untitled tenth episode of the second season of the television series 30 Rock is the 31st episode of the series overall, and was first broadcast in the United States on January 10, 2008, on the NBC network.
+The episode was written by showrunner Robert Carlock and Donald Glover, and was directed by Richard Shepard.
 Guest stars include Kevin Brown, Grizz Chapman, Edie Falco, Toby Huss and Gladys Knight, who appeared as herself.
 The episode focuses on Liz Lemon (Tina Fey) and her decision to invest in real-estate, Jack Donaghy's (Alec Baldwin) choice between his job and his girlfriend, and Kenneth Parcell's (Jack McBrayer) addiction to coffee.

 The production and broadcasting of this episode was heavily affected by the 2007–2008 Writers Guild of America strike.
-Despite never being officially named by NBC, Episode 210 has been unofficially titled "Liz the Business Woman" and "Coffee & TV".
 Although not unanimously praised by critics, the episode attracted generally positive reviews and was particularly appreciated for its cast's rendition of the 1973 Gladys Knight & the Pips hit "Midnight Train to Georgia".
 Liz also sings a snippet of Alanis Morissette's "You Oughta Know" when leaving a message for the co-op board.

 Plot

 Liz takes Jack's advice to invest in real estate, and Jenna Maroney tells Liz that her business manager is selling his apartment.
 The sale is subject to the approval of the building's cooperative board, but Liz makes a bad impression and her purchase offer is rejected.
 Liz gets herself drunk and makes numerous phone calls to the board.

 Jack is involved in negotiations to acquire a German cable television network, but is struggling to juggle his job and his relationship with C.C., whose work as a congresswoman keeps her busy in Washington D.C.
-Unable to see each other when they want to, the couple decide to "meet in the middle" (in a betting parlor in Pennsylvania), but this arrangement proves unsuitable and they later decide to break up.
+Unable to see each other when they want to, the couple decide to "meet in the middle" (in a betting parlor in Pennsylvania).
+While exploring the surrounding area, they find they can better focus on each other and their relationship.
+However, C.C. misses an important vote and Liz is forced to negotiate with the Germans on Jack's behalf, accidentally offering to sell NBC in the process.
+Realizing they cannot balance their relationship with their careers, they decide to break up.
 Jack, in conversation with Liz, compares his relationship to Liz's previous relationship with Floyd, and Liz declares in song that she has to go.

 Tracy Jordan buys a coffee machine and puts it on Kenneth Parcell's desk, causing him to develop a caffeine addiction.
-Comparing New York to Sodom, Kenneth claims that he has been "sodomized," and feels guilty that he has let New York change him, contrary to a promise he made to his mother.
+Comparing New York to Sodom, Kenneth claims that he has been "sodomized", and feels guilty that he has let New York change him, contrary to a promise he made to his mother.
 He therefore decides to return to Georgia on the midnight train; however, he quickly returns, explaining that the train was actually departing at 11:45 and he missed it.